 Of course these eggs can be adapted in numerous ways.
 Different milks can be used and the coriander pesto can also be omitted or swapped for a lovely dollop of chutney such as this homemade eggplant and tomato chutney.
 I also love to swirl through freshly chopped herbs whilst the eggs are cooking, or some chopped tomato and mushrooms.

-pesto scrambled eggs
+pesto scrambled eggs recipe

 - 1 person